Are You In?

 "Are You In?" is a song by American rock band Incubus.
 It was released in Europe and Australia as the fourth single from their fourth studio album, Morning View (2001), on July 15, 2002.
 The liner notes for the album contain no lyrics to this song (which all other songs have).

 "Are You In?" became a moderate hit for the band, reaching number six in Portugal and the top 40 in Australia, Italy, and the United Kingdom.
-In New Zealand, it peaked at number five on the RIANZ Singles Chart, earning a gold certification for sales exceeding 5,000 copies and ending the year as the eighth-most-successful single.
+In New Zealand, it peaked at number five on the RIANZ Singles Chart, ended 2002 as the country's eighth-most successful single, and earned a platinum certification for sales and streaming figures exceeding 30,000 units.
 The song has since become a fan favorite and a staple during live performances.